Get Featured in Media

 A group of people walk on a city street near a gated entrance, with a small house and trees in the background.
 A sign with "moving jack" branding appears in the foreground, suggesting where to stay in shanghai. -copyright-moving-jack.
 Com

 When my Chinese friends get asked where the best area is to stay in Shanghai, this neighborhood always comes up.
-There are lots of trees in the streets, incredible coffee shops, wine bars, pop-up stores, local shops, and the perfect mix of old Shanghai charm, and it is much less crowded than close to the Bund.
+There are lots of trees in the streets, incredible coffee shops, wine bars, pop-up stores, local shops, and the perfect mix of old Shanghai charm, and it is much less crowded than the Bund.

 Narrow alleyway lined with old buildings and tangled wires, with modern skyscrapers in the background under a cloudy sky; “moving jack” signage at the bottom—an authentic glimpse into where to stay in shanghai. -copyright-moving-jack.
 Com